Acquisition of Credit Suisse by UBS: Acquisition

 The acquisition was coordinated by the Swiss government, led by the Federal Department of Finance, Swiss National Bank, and FINMA.
 In an emergency meeting on 19 March 2023, the Swiss Federal Council exercised emergency powers to allow the merger to take place without the approval of shareholders, and to provide Credit Suisse with additional liquidity assistance privileged against bankruptcy and backed by a governmental default guarantee.
 In addition, the Federal Council granted UBS a guarantee worth CHF 9 billion ($9.6 billion) for potential losses from risks associated with the transaction, after approval by a parliamentary committee.
-As part of the deal, CHF 16 billion ($17.2 billion) of Additional Tier 1 bonds (AT1) were written down to zero on FINMA's authorization – the largest writedown of AT1 debt so far.
+As part of the deal, CHF 16 billion ($17.2 billion) of AT1 bonds were written down to zero on FINMA's authorization – the largest writedown of AT1 debt so far.
 The move forced larger losses on bondholders than on shareholders of Credit Suisse, and was done to placate the international investors unable to vote on the acquisition.

 President of Switzerland Alain Berset, Minister of Finance Karin Keller-Sutter, and Chairman Jordan announced the acquisition in a 19 March 2023 press conference, alongside the chairmen of UBS and CS.
 The government said that its exposure to risk was low, and considered the acquisition necessary for financial market stability in Switzerland and globally.
 Keller-Sutter emphasized that "This is no bailout.
 This is a commercial solution".